Writer-Sonic/Ai-Writer-/README.md

-# Ai Writer & Chat Generative AI Platform: Privacy Policy
+# AI Writer: SEO Toolkit & Chat: Privacy Policy
 Privacy Policy

 This app is as a Free app.
 This SERVICE is provided  at no cost and is intended for use as is.
 However User can upgrade for more monthly credit.